 Why Grain Free?

 The benefit and necessity of grain-free pet food have come under scrutiny in recent years due to an FDA investigation due to a potential association with a canine heart disease known as dilated cardiomyopathy (DCM).
 As a result of this potential association, many have been told there is no scientific evidence to support the use of grain-free foods in canines and felines, or that these foods do not provide any benefit over grain-inclusive foods.
-For the most part, grain-free refers to kibble, although some have also categorized various canned, freeze-dried, and raw diets until the ‘grain-free’ umbrella.
+For the most part, grain-free refers to kibble, although some have also categorized various canned, freeze-dried, and raw diets under the ‘grain-free’ umbrella.
 But are these claims accurate?
 Let’s find out:

 Grain-free foods don’t provide benefits?

 The pet food industry’s switch to grain-free was not fueled by a problem with the grains themselves or grain allergies like most believe.
 The largest pet food recalls in history was due to melamine and cyanuric acid contamination of ingredients coming from China.
 The short version of the 2007 recall is that wheat gluten and rice protein were intentionally combined with melamine for its high nitrogen content.
 Higher amounts of nitrogen can cause the protein content of an ingredient to test higher than it actually is.
 Since cyanuric acid was present, and the combination of melamine and cyanuric acid is likely the reason the recall was so deadly – not the melamine on its own.
 This series of events fueled the consumer trend of wanting grain-free pet food.